takluyver/jupyter_kernel_mgmt/docs/kernel_finder.rst

 .. note::
    A **fully qualified kernel type** includes a prefix of the kernel's :ref:`provider id <provider_id>` followed by a forward slash ('/').
-For example, the ``python3`` kernel as provided by the ``KernelSpecProvider`` would have a fully qualified kernel type of ``spec/python3``.
+For example, the ``python3`` kernel as provided by the :class:`KernelSpecProvider <jupyter_kernel_mgmt.discovery.KernelSpecProvider>` would have a fully qualified kernel type of ``spec/python3``.

-   If no prefix is found, ``KernelFinder`` will apply a prefix of ``spec/`` since nearly all existing kernel specifications can be handled by the :class:`KernelSpecProvider <jupyter_kernel_mgmt.discovery.KernelSpecProvider>`.
+   The application is responsible for ensuring the name passed to :meth:`KernelFinder.launch() <.KernelFinder.launch>` is prefixed with a provider id.
+For backwards compatibility with existing kernelspecs, a prefix of ``spec/`` is recommended in such cases so as to associate it with the ``KernelSpecProvider``.

-KernelFinder's launch method then locates the provider and call's the specific kernel provider's :meth:`launch() <jupyter_kernel_mgmt.discovery.KernelProviderBase.launch>` method.
+KernelFinder's launch method then locates the provider and calls the specific kernel provider's :meth:`launch() <jupyter_kernel_mgmt.discovery.KernelProviderBase.launch>` method.

 :py:meth:`KernelFinder.launch(name, cwd=None, launch_params=None) <jupyter_kernel_mgmt.discovery.KernelProviderBase.launch>`
 takes two additional (and optional) arguments.

-**cwd** (optional) specifies the current working directory relative to the notebook that will be associated with the launched kernel.
+**cwd** (optional) specifies the current working directory relative to the notebook.
+Use of this value is up to the provider.
 For :class:`KernelSpecProvider-based <.KernelSpecProvider>` kernels, the kernel process will use this value as the working directory for the subsequent Popen subprocess.
+Other providers may choose to ignore ``cwd`` entirely.

 **launch_params** (optional) specifies a dictionary of provider-specific name/value pairs that can can be used during the kernel's launch.
 What parameters are used can also be specified in the form of JSON